February 7, 2020

 The Madonna has been loaned to an Italian wedding couple for good luck.
 Castle takes Roberts there to see the statue and for him to honor the family.
 When she attempts to make the switch, the candles surrounding the altar to the Madonna catch her sleeve on fire.
 Despite her screams, she shows no after-effects of being even slightly burned.
 Those in attendance thank Madonna.
 Roberts thanks her flame-retardant dress.
 Yet she wonders about that statue.
 Castle astutely notices a conflict in Roberts’ behavior after her burn notice.
 She is, in fact, having second thoughts about stealing the statue.
 In a bit of misguided script logic, Castle tells her, 'Only good people have conflicts.
 The bad ones aren’t bothered by anything.'
 He tells her not to worry, he has a dress back at the farmhouse.
 Never mind your Twenty-First Century thinking.
 It was his mother’s dress.
 So it gets worse for Roberts.

 Donald Barry, a recent ex-con who used to work for Leonard, also finds out about the statue.
 He figures Leonard is responsible for his five-year vacation at San Quentin.
 Stealing the statue under his nose would be sweet revenge.
-After a brief script disappearance, he returns as the new hired hand on Castle’s farm.
-Roberts, wanting to be able to play in Leonard’s yard, digs a hole in Castle’s yard in about seven seconds—with her bare hands—and buries the Madonna.
+After a brief script disappearance, he returns as the newly hired hand on Castle’s farm.
+Roberts, wanting to continue playing in Leonard’s yard, digs a hole in Castle’s yard in about seven seconds—with her bare hands—and buries the Madonna.
 There is no dirt under her nails.
 Another miracle.
 The switch is made and once inside the house, Barry absconds with the fake.
 As script luck would have it, Leonard passes him on the road and then forces Barry to stop, demanding the statue.
 Leonard recognizes the fake, then the Madonna “flies” toward Barry’s head, knocking him down an embankment.
 Not finding the car keys that Leonard threw over the cliff, Barry grabs his gun and walks back to the farm.
 It is dark by the time he arrives to witness a fight between Castle and Leonard's stunt doubles.
 Barry wounds Leonard, then shoots him twice, 'where it hurts.'
 Amazingly, Leonard gets off one final shot in retaliation.
 For all its protective powers, Madonna did not help Leonard or Barry.
 Help thou my unbelief.

 Note: Castle mentions returning from the war as a cripple with mental turmoil.
 He chose to believe the statue healed him.
 The cross that Christ died on was simply a wooden device of punishment and death.
 It has no power in and of itself despite what Hollywood and Bram Stoker would want you to believe.
 Likewise, in the 1953 movie, “The Robe,” it was Caligula, among many others, who thought Jesus’ robe explained the miracles he performed.
 But human logic habitually wants to overrule simple truths.